-The reason for this question is it usually seems like the eye and form are bound together, the ear and sound are bound together, the nose and smell are bound together, the tongue and taste are bound together, the body and the tangible are bound together, and the mind and thought are bound together.
+The reason for this question is that it usually seems like the eye and the form are bound together, the ear and sound are bound together, the nose and smell are bound together, the tounge and taste are bound together, the body and tangible are bound together, the mind and thought are bound together.
 But the truth is different.
 These internal objects and external objects are completely separate and independent from each other.
-The great arahant Sāriputta answered, "The eye is not bound to form, neither is form bound to the eye.
-The ear is not bound to sound, neither is sound bound to the ear.
-The nose is not bound to smell, neither is smell bound to the nose.
-The tongue is not bound to taste, neither is taste bound to the tongue.
+The great arahant Sariputta answered, the eye is not bound to the form.
+Neither is the form bound to the eye.
+The ear is not bound to the sound, neither is the sound bound to the ear.
+The nose is not bound to the smell, neither is the smell is bound to the nose.
+The tounge is not bound to the taste, neither is the taste bound to the tounge.
 The body is not bound to the tangible, neither is the tangible bound to the body.
-The mind is not bound to thought, neither is thought bound to the mind."
-The great arahant Sāriputta then said, "Had they been bonded, Nibbāna would not be possible through this noble eightfold path.
-He then presented a wonderful explanation thus: if there is a length of rope with a white cow at one end and a black cow at the other end.
+The mind is not bound to the thought, neither is the thought bound to the mind.
+The great arahant Sariputta then said had they been bonded, nibbana would not be possible through this noble eight-fold path.
+He then presented a wonderful explanation thus, if there is a length of rope with a white cow at one end and a black cow at the other end.
 The black cow and the white cow are still quite separate and distinguishable from each other.
 Where the white cow goes, the black cow goes.
-Where the black cow goes, the white cow goes because of the black cow or one may say the black cow goes because of the white cow.
+Where the black cow goes, the white cow goes.
+One may say, the white cow goes because of the black cow or one may say the black cow goes because of the white cow.
 The truth is they both go because of the rope.

-What you need to understand from this story is when the rope is broken both cows go free.
+What you need to understand from this story is, when the rope is broken both cows go free.
 Likewise the Buddha teaches it is the bondage of desire that holds the internal sense base and the external object together.
-The person who has such bonds looks at the working of his sense bases with clear mindfulness.
-Then, he sees the impermanence of the organ called eye.
+The person who has such bonds, looks at the working of his sense bases with clear mindfulness.
+Then he sees the impermanence of the organ that is called eye.
 He also sees the impermanence of the form.
-He realizes the eye exists dependent on $n\bar{a}ma-r\bar{u}pa$ or mentality and materiality.
-Some believe the eye is composed of just the four great elements.
+He realizes that the eye exists dependant on nama-rupa or mentality and materiality.
+Some believe that the eye is composed of just the four great elements.
 If this were so, it would be possible to create an artificial eye and create a consciousness within that artificial eye.
 That is impossible.
-As the eye arises dependent on mentality and materiality, it is also based on all the characteristics of mentality and materiality.
-This is true for the other five sense bases as well.
-That is why in the explanation of the dependent co-arising, the Buddha taught "Nāmarūpa paccayā salāyataṁ," with the arising of mentality and materiality, six sense bases arise.
+As the eye arises dependant on mentality and materiality, it is also based on all the characteristics of mentality and materiality.
+This is true for all the other five sense bases as well.
+That is why in the explanation of the dependant co-arising, the Buddha taught that with the arising of mentality and materiality, six sense bases arise.